tacoapp/help.tacoapp.com/_posts/2013-09-17-the-basics.md

 can email you what's up next every weekday, every day, or only on Mondays.
 We'd put a joke about [work-life balance](http://en.wikipedia.org/wiki/Work%E2%80%93life_balance#Consequences_of_an_Imbalance) here if we had one.

+Ready to geek out a bit?
+Keep reading to [The Rest](the-rest.html).